mozilla/terraform-modules/README.md

 By default, anyone who is an owner or contributor on this repository can review, approve & merge PRs on any module.

-If you want to ensure specific people or teams have to review changes to certain modules, put a `CODEOWNERS` file in your module's subdirectory.
+If you want to ensure specific people or teams have to review changes to certain modules, add an entry `CODEOWNERS`.

 ### Documentation